freqtrade/freqtrade/docs/strategy-customization.md

 Currently this is `pair`, which can be accessed using `metadata['pair']` - and will return a pair in the format `XRP/BTC`.

 The Metadata-dict should not be modified and does not persist information across multiple calls.
-Instead, have a look at the section [Storing information](strategy-advanced.md#Storing-information)
+Instead, have a look at the [Storing information](strategy-advanced.md#Storing-information) section.

 ## Strategy file loading